joshbrew/threadop/README.md

 ## Description

-Pure (~450 lines unminified, 7kb minified) implementation of a Web Worker thread operation helper.
+Pure (10kb minified) implementation of a Web Worker thread operation helper.
 For use in browser or with the web worker library in Nodejs

 Create multithreaded pipelines (with esm imports) in a single script file with a clear, minimal workflow.